SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: SHARP's Architecture

 \subsection{Overview}

-Figure~\ref{f:lstmDesign} illustrates the architecture of LSTM-Sharp, which consists of a pipeline with four stages.
-The pipeline performs the following tasks at each time step of LSTM evaluation.
-First, the two pipeline components, \textit{Compute Unit} and \textit{Add Reduce}, multiply the weight matrix and input/hidden vector in a tiled-based fashion, by fetching them from weight and I/H buffers, respectively.
-Then, after finishing each gate's matrix-vector multiplication (MVM) for both input and hidden vectors, \textit{Activation MFU} runs the activation function, i.e. sigmoid or hyperbolic tangent, on the MVM's result.
+Figure~\ref{f:lstmDesign} illustrates the SHARP's hierarchical pipelined architecture composed of 3 stages: \textit{Compute Unit}, \textit{Activation MFU (A-MFU)}, and \textit{Cell Updater}.
+Moreover, SHARP uses local FIFOs at all stages in order to control the data-flow and also decouple the producer and consumer pattern as well as computation and memory accesses.
+Considering LSTM computations, the pipeline performs the following tasks at each time step: First, \textit{Compute Unit} multiplies the weight matrix and input/hidden vector in a tiled-based fashion, by fetching data from weight and I/H buffers, respectively; Second, after completing each gate's matrix-vector multiplication (MVM) for both input and hidden vectors, \textit{A-MFU} runs the activation function, i.e. sigmoid or hyperbolic tangent, on the MVM's result.
 Finally, \textit{Cell Updater} uses all the four gates' activated results to update the cell-state and produce the hidden outputs for the next step.

-In addition to the functional units, LSTM-Sharp includes two memory components in order to store the synaptic weight matrices and input and hidden vectors necessary for one LSTM layer's evaluation.
+In addition to the functional units, SHARP includes two memory components in order to store the synaptic weight matrices and input and hidden vectors necessary for one RNN layer's evaluation.
 This way we can avoid most of the expensive off-chip memory accesses, which is identified as the main feature in most of the state-of-the-art hardware implementations~\cite{DBLP:journals/corr/abs-1711-07480, 8416814, DBLP:journals/corr/JouppiYPPABBBBB17}.
 Regarding the I/H buffer, we use SRAM in order to reduce the access latency and since it often gets modified between sequence processing.
-On the other hand, weight buffer is designed as a multi-banked embedded-DRAM (eDRAM) memory which provides similar read latency as SRAM.
-As this buffer is written once for the execution of each layer of LSTM network, we can simply overlap the write latency by the computation.
-Furthermore, since performing the layer's computation is normally in the order of a hundred microseconds, eDRAM refreshes are skipped as they have an interval in the order of milliseconds~\cite{6873271}.
-Due to the predictable pattern of LSTM computation, we can easily interleave the weight matrices across different memory banks, fully utilizing the multiply units without having collisions in accessing similar memory line.
-Additionally, we use two on-chip SRAM buffers for storing the cell-state and intermediate results produced between the recurrent time steps.
+Moreover, we model weight buffer as a multi-banked SRAM memory, providing terabytes per second of bandwidth in order to feed the MAC functional unit with maximum throughput.
+Due to the predictable pattern of RNN computation, we can easily interleave the weight matrices across different memory banks and fully utilize the multiply units without having collisions in accessing similar memory line.
+Additionally, we use two double-buffered scratchpad memories for storing the cell-state and intermediate results produced between the recurrent time steps.